cgilchriest-dcccd/eviction-parcel-matching/readme.md

 ## Eviction Filings and Permits Linked to Parcel Records

-### You can explore this map [as its own web page here](https://cgilchriest-dcccd.github.io/eviction-parcel-matching/)
+### You can explore a map of parcels with linked evictions [as its own web page here](https://cgilchriest-dcccd.github.io/eviction-parcel-matching/)

 Sample demonstration of matching East Dallas eviction records to parcels.

 In sample area:
--- 81% (3,757 out of 4,637) could be linked with a high degree of confidence to a parcel/DCAD account.
+-- 81% (3,757 out of 4,637) of eviction filings could be linked with a high degree of confidence to a parcel/DCAD account.
--- 67% of multifamily units had at least one eviction
+-- 67% of multifamily units had at least one eviction.
--- 85% of all evcitions took place in multifamily.
+-- 85% of all evictions took place in multifamily buildings.

 Note that its possible to get an address match but not be able to tell precisely which condo or unit of a building, i.e. one parcel can have multiple associated accounts.
 So I just grouped by the parcel itself, and counted unique evictions by property.